Easy step by step instructions on how an automotive EGR valve works, this article

 as electrically operated EGR (linear) and vacuum operated valves.

-Step 2 - To test a vacuum operated EGR valve,
+Step 2 - To test a vacuum operated EGR valve, remove

-to the intake manifold could be clogged or the valve plunger has failed, the valve
+the intake manifold could be clogged or the valve plunger has failed, the valve

 must be removed to check for these conditions.
 To test the operation of a linear